Discover the best route to visit Québec ‘s rich history and vibrant culture.

 2. Explore the Historic Lower Town: Basse-Ville

-Next, head downhill to explore Basse-Ville, the lower part of Old Québec.
-This charming district features picturesque streets lined with boutiques, art galleries, and cafés.
+Next, head downhill to explore Basse-Ville, the lower section of Old Québec.
+This charming district is filled with cobblestone streets, quaint boutiques, art galleries, and cozy cafés.
+As you wander through, you’ll feel the area’s historic charm, with each corner offering something new to discover.

 Must-See Sites in Basse-Ville: